arielsalminen/vue-design-system/README.md

 ## Naming of Things

-We use the **names** to communicate about `Tokens`, `Elements`, `Components` and `Templates`.
+We use the **names** to communicate about `Tokens`, `Elements`, `Patterns` and `Templates`.
 Hence, they must be short, meaningful and pronounceable.
 Each name must be:

-* **Multiword:** Names should be most of the time multi-word, except for root App components: This prevents conflicts with [existing and future HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), since all HTML elements are a single word.
+* **Multiword:** Names should be most of the time multi-word, except for root App component: This prevents conflicts with [existing and future HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), since all HTML elements are a single word.
 * **Meaningful:** Not over specific, not overly abstract.
 * **Short:** Maximum of 2 or 3 words.
 * **Pronounceable:** We want to be able talk about them.